daanielng/Multi-Channel-Contacts-Shopee-Code-League-/README.md

 are the same user.

 # Results
-Sucessfully created ticket_trace/contact pairs and total contacts each user has had across the various tickets for all 500,000 observations in the dataset given.
+Sucessfully created ticket_trace/contact pairs for each user and total contacts each user has had across the various tickets for all 500,000 observations in the dataset given.

+The computation time to process the task was also optimized.